Bergenia ‘Bressingham White’

 – Beneficial for wildlife: Abundant flowers that are rich in pollen and nectar are a big help to bees and butterflies in the late winter and early spring, when other flowers.

-– Deer & Rabbit resistant: The leathery leaves are not attractive to rabbits or deer.
+– Deer & Rabbit resistant: Not attractive to rabbits or deer due to there leathery leaves.

 – Origin: Bergenia hail from the east, from central Asia, Afghanistan and China, where they grow in woodlands and rocky outcrops.

 – Myths & Legends: Bergenia has acquired many common names, but one of the most unusual must surely be “pig squeak”, because of the noise produced when you rub a leaf between thumb and finger.
-Kids love it.
+Kids sure do love this.

 Other common names include “elephant’s ears” – referring to the shape of the leaves, and “red hearts” – referring to the vivid winter colours of the leaves, as well as ‘heart leaf’ for obvious reasons.

-The Bergenia genus is named after German botanist and physician Karl August von Bergen who was a great plant collector and author.
+The Bergenia genus is named after German botanist, author and physician Karl August von Bergen.

-‘Bressingham White’ was a particular favourite of that marvellous plantwoman, Beth Chatto, as well as Edwardian garden designer Gertrude Jekyll.
-Neither imposing lady would have ever tolerated a plant that was not a top performer.
+‘Bressingham White’ was a particular favourite of that marvellous plantswoman, Beth Chatto, as well as Edwardian garden designer Gertrude Jekyll.
+Neither of these imposing ladies would have ever tolerated a plant that was not a top performer.